 Bath salts typically come in a brownish or white crystal or powder form and are packaged to seem like they are a legal substance like “jewelry cleaner” to avoid regulation by the U.S. Food And Drug Administration (FDA).
 The drug is either snorted, injected, swallowed or smoked, with injection and inhalation presenting the most danger for overdose or death.While its use has subsided from the “craze” of past years, similar formulas appear on the market as “Molly” or “Flakka.”

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is the standard tool for clinical professionals and researchers for the classification of mental health and substance use disorders.
 The DSM-5 criteria for Stimulant Use Disorder outline the dangers of use, abuse, and dependence upon these and other substances in the same class.
-Review some of the following to see if they apply to you, or someone you love:

 Unfortunately, the numbers illustrate how few people actually get the help they need.
 In general, around less than 10% of the people needing substance use treatment are able to benefit from quality detox followed by a long-term treatment program to address their substance use, as well as the underlying factors.